Kochavim – Luminaries $18,000 and above

 How Do We Recognize Contributors to The Jewish Center Annual Fund?

-Your gift to the Annual Fund will be greatly appreciated and recognized on an Annual Donor Wall in the Lobby at the giving levels listed below.
+Your gift to the Annual Fund will be greatly appreciated and recognized on an Annual Donor Wall in the Lobby.
 All givers (regardless of level) will be recognized in the newsletter.
 If you wish your gift to be anonymous, we will honor that request as well.

 What kind of financial commitment are you expecting?